An improved Compton parameter map of thermal Sunyaev-Zeldovich effect from Planck PR4 data: Introduction

 \section{Introduction}

-The cosmic microwave background (CMB) radiation undergoes spectral and spatial distortions while travelling from the last-scattering surface at the recombination epoch up to our instruments at the present time because of the scattering and the deflection of the CMB photons by the matter intervening along the line-of-sight.
-Such distortions induce secondary CMB temperature anisotropies \citep{Aghanim2008}.
+The cosmic microwave background (CMB) radiation undergoes spectral and spatial distortions while travelling from the last-scattering surface at the recombination epoch up to our instruments at the present time because of the scattering and the deflection of the CMB photons by the matter intervening along the line of sight (los).
+Such distortions induce secondary CMB temperature anisotropies \citep*{Aghanim2008}.
 Analysing them allows us to use the CMB as a \emph{backlight} to probe the baryonic and dark matter distributions in the Universe \citep{Backlight2021}.